Melton Rail Line upgrade

 Currently, the line between Melton Station and Sunshine Station is operated by V/Line and is not part of the metropolitan network.
 This section of the line is not electriﬁed, which limits higher-capacity trains being introduced on the line.
 The Melton Line currently lacks the capacity to service future population growth.

-The proposed initiative would involve upgrading the Melton Line to expand capacity to service additional demand associated with population growth.
+The proposal involves upgrading the Melton Line to expand capacity to service additional demand associated with population growth.

 Options that may be considered as part of the upgrade include, but are not limited to: